 The recording studio is located in a large light-filled 1890s converted (and possibly haunted) rowhouse in Baltimore’s historic Charles Village neighborhood, near Penn Station and the Station North Arts District.
 Our six-room 1,600 square foot facility was masterfully planned by acoustical engineer Julien Robilliard (Fraunhofer-Gesellschaft) and employs a variety of innovative and modular acoustical treatments to shape your sound.
 Take a tour.

 We’ve worked with artists on 4AD, ATO, Bar/None, Friends, Glacial Pace, Interscope, Merge, Tender Loving Empire, Thrill Jockey, Topshelf, Tzadik, Run For Cover, Universal Music & Warner Bros.
 Records.
 Our clients have been featured on Saturday Night Live, The Late Show with David Letterman, American Idol, The Voice and The Colbert Report.

-The Baltimore Symphony Orchestra, Ken Bethea (The Old 97s), Celebration, Dan Deacon, The Dismemberment Plan, Drop Electric, The Flying Eyes, Future Islands, Little Hurricane, Mark degli Antoni (Soul Coughing/David Byrne), Morning Teleportation, Starlight Girls, Waka Flocka Flame, Wye Oak & Dustin Wong have walked our halls or have been mixed/mastered at the studio.
+The Baltimore Symphony Orchestra, Ken Bethea (The Old 97s), Celebration, Dan Deacon, The Dismemberment Plan, Drop Electric, The Flying Eyes, Future Islands, Have Mercy, Little Hurricane, Mark degli Antoni (Soul Coughing/David Byrne), Morning Teleportation, Starlight Girls, Waka Flocka Flame, Wye Oak & Dustin Wong have walked our halls or have been mixed/mastered at the studio.